 I get that.
 I’ve been there.
 I’ve been working in this area for 15 years, so I can help you overcome that fear and seize the opportunity to represent a diverse range of characters with confidence.
 Diversity and inclusion may be the current buzzwords in children's publishing, but making books authentically inclusive takes time and knowledge.
 My experience can save you starting from scratch – I’ve made the mistakes and learned from them, so you don’t have to.

 "I've worked closely with Beth on a number of different projects.
 Her input has been invaluable, not only providing me with young modern picture references that are fully researched and reliable, but also giving me the support to be fully confident at showing situations and experiences I'm not familiar with.

 Having Beth alongside has become a must-have.
 An essential part of the process, saving me time and money, but also lifting the work and taking it to a different, and better, level – Without Exception!"

 I've seen the impact of inclusion in real life and this is what motivates my work.
 I’ve worked with disabled children in various roles and I'm also a solo mum to a donor-conceived child, so have a non-traditional family set-up myself.
 I grew up in rural Dorset, so my exposure to difference was limited, and that’s one of the things that drives me now.
 I'm also the co-founder of Inclusive Minds, an organisation championing inclusion, diversity, equality and accessibility in children’s books.
 Read my story to find out more.

 Are you ready to transform your list?
-If so, the Inclusion Accelerator package is for you.
+If so, the Inclusion Incubator is for you.

 I'm also an editor, and work with children's trade and educational publishers in a range of capacities, from copy-editing and proofreading, to developmental editing, commissioning and editorial management, with inclusion at the forefront of everything I do.